-HOWDY PILGRIMS: Grocery stores like Lobaw's and Costco are brick-and-mortar shrines
+HOWDY PILGRIMS: Grocery stores like Lobaw's and Costco are brick-and-mortar shrines to the miracle that is the supply chain. |

 We're just back from a Saturday trip to Costco and man was it fun!